-While our distribution network covers all of the major locations for our principal products in the United States and Canada, we want to continue to invest in process improvements to support our objective of being the preferred partner for our customers.
-Expanding the capabilities of our systems and employees will allow us to improve our customers' experiences.
-We continue to invest time and resources to deepen our channel partnerships and end customer relationships to increase our presence in the fastest growing markets.
+We plan to continue to invest in process improvements to support our objective of being the preferred partner for our customers.
+We are making disciplined investments in our commercial teams to enhance our customer experience to further differentiate us in the market and support our opportunities for net sales growth.
+Expanding our systems and employee capabilities will allow us to improve our customer experience.
+We continue to invest time and resources to deepen our channel partnerships' end-customer relationships to increase our presence in the fastest-growing markets.
 Additionally, we seek to attract and retain customers through product training and engineering resources to ascertain, educate and understand project requirements.
+We plan to continue to invest in our product development capabilities, including our research and development processes, to develop and market new products and services.
+We expect to add new products to our portfolio and offer new products in different end markets.